 In fact, a study published in the journal Foot & Ankle Specialist, researchers found that having tight hamstrings makes you nearly nine times as likely to suffer from plantar fasciitis.

 Plus, tight hammies can actually hurt your athletic performance.

 “Muscles that are ‘tight’ are often weak as well,” Hamilton says.

 “If a muscle is weak, you’ll have to recruit more motor units to accomplish a task, which may increase fatigue… and a fatigued muscle cannot produce force as well as one that is not,” she adds.

 You can increase your flexibility by standing up and stretching more often.
 Even better, upgrade to a standing desk if possible — but make sure it’s set up ergonomically or you risk adding posture problems and neck pain to your ailments, Ziegelbaum warns.

-“I often encourage my athletes to do a variety of drills in their warm ups, similar to what you might see the Olympic track and field athletes doing prior to competitions: skips, hops, high-knees — anything that mimics the motion you’re about to do — but at lower intensity,” Hamilton says.
+“I often encourage my athletes to do a variety of drills in their warm-ups, similar to what you might see the Olympic track and field athletes doing prior to competitions: skips, hops, high-knees — anything that mimics the motion you’re about to do — but at a lower intensity,” Hamilton says.